Braundo/kubernetes-guide/docs/core-concepts/config-maps-secrets.md

           mountPath: /etc/regions
 ```

-If you were to deploy this Pod and exec into it, you could run an `ls` command to view the files we defined in the ConfigMap diagram above mounted at `/etc/regions`:
+If you were to deploy this Pod and exec into it, you could run an `ls` command to view the files defined in the ConfigMap which are mounted at `/etc/regions`:

 ``` shell
 $ kubectl exec configMapVol -- ls /etc/regions